-Whether you’re deciding to bring home a baby squirrel from a breeder or just rescued a litter, squirrel care is so essential to the wellbeing of these amazing creatures.
-Owning a squirrel might not be what you think.
+Whether you’re deciding to bring home a baby squirrel from a breeder or just rescued a litter, squirrel care is essential to the well-being of these amazing creatures.
+However, owning a squirrel might not be what you think.

-These guys are wild animals that are the happiest in their natural habitats.
-If you do own a pet squirrel, always take care of all aspects requiring attention—from diet to enclosure to daily exercise.
-Most importantly, enjoy interacting with your bustling little guy.
+These critters are wild animals that are the happiest in their natural habitats.
+If you do own a pet squirrel, always take care of all aspects requiring attention—from diet and enclosure to daily exercise.
+Most importantly, enjoy interacting with your bustling little rodent.

 - Here’s an interesting thought: What Do Squirrels Eat?